Wirecloud/wirecloud/docs/administration_guide.md

 ## From 1.0.x to 1.1.x

+NGSI bindings (ngsijs) have been updated to `v1.0.2`.
+This allows WireCloud to directly use CORS requests when connecting to a `ngsi-proxy`.
+The downside is that WireCloud is unable to detect the used ngsi-proxy version, so we had to drop support for `ngsi-proxy` `v1.0.0` and below.

 IdM integration has migrated from `python-social-auth` to `social-auth-app-django` (see this [link][MIGRATING_TO_SOCIAL] for more info about this change)